 The Board has the right to deny a license to an individual with a history of criminal background, disciplinary action on another health-related license or certification, or judicial declaration of mental incompetence [59 O.S. §567.8].
 These cases are considered on an individual basis at the time application for licensure is made, with the exception of felony convictions.
 An individual with a felony conviction cannot apply for licensure for at least five years after completion of all sentencing terms, including probation and suspended sentences, unless a presidential or gubernatorial pardon is received [59 O.S. §567.5 & 567.6].

 Because of the severe shortage of nurses, all applicants who meet the eligibility criteria and qualifications are accepted.
 Kramer School of Nursing has no waiting list.

 To declare nursing as a major, incoming freshmen and transfer students must simply be admitted to Oklahoma City University.
 Click here to apply for admission.
 Kramer School of Nursing has no separate application form.

-To begin 3000-level nursing courses, you must meet all required eligibility qualifications and must comply fully with the deadline for a complete application (July 15 for fall semester classes, November 15 for spring, and April 15 for the summer).
+To begin 3000-level nursing courses, you must meet all required eligibility qualifications and must comply fully with the deadline for a complete application (July 15 for fall semester classes, November 15 for spring).
+Second bachelor's degree students may engage in general education coursework in the summer if desired, though nursing coursework only begins in fall or spring.
+The summer application deadline is April 15.
 A complete application includes all of the following: